sematext/docs/docs/synthetics/faq.md

 Yes.
 This can be done using an HTTP Monitor, please see [authentication](./http-monitor/#authentication).
 For Browser monitors, refer to the examples.

 ### Can I monitor API endpoints protected by Basic authentication?
 Yes.
 This can be done using an HTTP Monitor, please see [authentication](./http-monitor/#authentication).
-For Browser monitors, refer to the examples.
+For Browser monitors, refer to the examples visible in the UI by clicking the *Browse Examples* button on the screen where User Journey scripts are edited.

 ### Can I monitor API endpoints protected by NTLM authentication?
 Yes.
 This can be done using an HTTP Monitor, please see [authentication](./http-monitor/#authentication).
-For Browser monitors, refer to the examples.
+For Browser monitors, refer to the examples visible in the UI by clicking the *Browse Examples* button on the screen where User Journey scripts are edited.

 ### Can I stop Synthetics Alerts during scheduled maintenance?
 Yes.
 You can temporarily disable the notifications from **Edit Configuration** -> **Configure Alerts** -> **Notifications**.
 Once the maintenance window is over, you can re-enable the notifications.